rwieruch/blog_robinwieruch_content/react-testing-tutorial.md

 Now it's up to you to test both functions which update the React component state from your *src/App.js* file.
 Whereas one function increments the counter property in the object (state), the other function decrements the counter property.

-The simplest procedure to write a test in a "it"-block in three steps is the following: setup, execute, assert.
+The simplest procedure to write a test in a "it"-block in three steps is the following: arrange, act, assert.

 {{< highlight javascript "hl_lines=1 5 6 7 8 12 13 14 15" >}}
 import { doIncrement, doDecrement } from './App';